 Target is partnering with Tesla and Others to expand EV charging network

-Biggest hurdle in adopting EVs as the new norm has been the lack of convenience in charging an electric vehicle — but the ‘range anxiety’ dilemma is slowly fading as more and more governments and corporations feel the need to expand charging networks.
+The biggest hurdle in adopting EVs as the new norm has been the lack of convenience in charging an electric vehicle — but the ‘range anxiety’ dilemma is slowly fading as more and more governments and corporations feel the need to expand charging networks.

 Target is one of the largest retail chains in the U.S. with more than 1800 locations nationwide, has now big plans to invest in the expansion of EV charging points at their stores.

 Over the course of next two years, Target is planning to set up EV charging spots at more than 100 store locations across 20 states.
 Target is partnering with Tesla, ChargePoint, and Electrify America who already has the ground experience of deploying high-powered EV charging stations.

 According to Tesla, as of now they have 1,210 Supercharger stations with 9,428 supercharging points globally and expanding continuously month over month.
 ChargePoint claims they have 48,300 locations for EV charging.

 Electrify America is owned by the financially strong Volkswagen Group and aims to invest $2 billion in building EV charging infrastructure in the coming years.

 Target’s strategic selection of the partners in the EV charging expansion plan will enable the store locations to support various types of charging standards (CCS, CHAdeMO, and Tesla’s Supercharging).

 Target estimates more than 1 million electric vehicles to be on the road by 2020 but we think the actual number will be more than that since Tesla alone is targeting more than 500,000 EVs produced a year and mainstream players also trying to benefit from the trend.